ibm-cloud-docs/openwhisk/openwhisk_feeds.md

 It is easy to set up a feed by using a hook if the event producer supports a webhook/callback facility.

 With this method, there is _no need_ to stand up any persistent service outside of {{site.data.keyword.openwhisk_short}}.
-All feed management happens naturally though stateless {{site.data.keyword.openwhisk_short}} *feed actions*, which negotiate directly with a third part webhook API.
+All feed management happens naturally though stateless {{site.data.keyword.openwhisk_short}} *feed actions*, which negotiate directly with a third party webhook API.

 When invoked with `CREATE`, the feed action simply installs a webhook for some other service, asking the remote service to POST notifications to the appropriate `fireTrigger` URL in {{site.data.keyword.openwhisk_short}}.